Being a Newham School Governor

 What it involves?

-Every governing body meets at least once a term.
+Every governing board meets at least once a term.
 Many also hold a second meeting each term to make sure they can deal with all their business thoroughly.
-On average meetings last between 2 and 3 hours.
-Most governing bodies also have committees to deal with important issues such as finance and the curriculum.
-These meet separately from governing body meetings.
+On average, meetings last between 2 and 3 hours.
+Most governing boards also have committees to deal with important issues such as finance and standards.
+These meet separately from governing board meetings.
 It is expected that all governors get involved on at least one committee.
-Dates of all governing body meetings for an academic year are arranged well in advance and are rarely changed.
+Dates of all governing board meetings for an academic year are arranged well in advance and are rarely changed.